Exploration of the Valley of the Kings

 The area of the Valley of the Kings, in Luxor, Egypt, has been a major area of modern Egyptological exploration for the last two centuries.
 Before this, the area was a site for tourism in antiquity (especially during Roman times).
-This area illustrates the changes in the study of ancient Egypt.
-Starting as antiquity hunting, and ending as scientific excavation of the whole Theban Necropolis.
+This area illustrates the changes in the study of ancient Egypt, beginning as antiquity hunting and ending with the scientific excavation of the whole Theban Necropolis.
 Despite the exploration and investigation noted below, only eleven of the tombs have actually been completely recorded.

-The Greek writers Strabo (1st century BC) and Diodorus Siculus (1st century AD) reported that the total number of Theban royal tombs was 47, which at the time, only 17 were believed to be undestroyed.
+The Greek writers Strabo (1st century BC) and Diodorus Siculus (1st century AD) reported that the total number of Theban royal tombs was 47; at the time, only 17 were believed to be undestroyed.
 Pausanias and other ancient writers remarked on the pipe-like corridors of the Valley, meaning the tombs.

-Others have also visited the valley in these times, many of the tombs have graffiti written by these ancient tourists.
+Many of the tombs contain graffiti written by these ancient tourists.
 Jules Baillet located over 2100 Greek and Latin graffiti, along with a smaller number in Phoenician, Cypriot, Lycian, Coptic, and other languages.
 The majority of the ancient graffiti are found in KV9, which contains just under a thousand of them.
 The earliest positively dated graffiti dates to 278 BC.

 Eighteenth century

-Before the 19th century, travel from Europe to Thebes (and indeed anywhere in Egypt) was difficult, time-consuming and expensive, only the hardiest of European travelers visited—before the travels of Father Claude Sicard in 1726, it was unclear just where Thebes really was.
+Before the 19th century, travel from Europe to Thebes (and indeed anywhere in Egypt) was difficult, time-consuming and expensive: only the hardiest of European travelers visited—indeed, before the travels of Father Claude Sicard in 1726, it was unclear just where Thebes really was.
 It was known to be on the Nile, but it was often confused with Memphis and several other sites.
 One of the first travelers to record what he saw at Thebes was Frederic Louis Norden, a Danish adventurer and artist.

 He was followed by Richard Pococke, who published the first modern map of the valley itself, in 1743.